-9. PENDING CASES OF CAPACITY REQUESTS, CLAIMS, AND DISPUTES
+8. PENDING CASES OF CAPACITY REQUESTS, CLAIMS, AND DISPUTES

-During the 88th IATTC meeting in October 2014, a number of cases of capacity requests, claims, and disputes were identified and discussed, some of which have been resolved.
-The pending cases were classified in the following four categories:
+During the 88th IATTC meeting (extraordinary) in October 2014, a number of cases of capacity requests, claims, and disputes were identified and discussed, some of which have been resolved.
+Discussion on the pending cases continued during the 89th IATTC meeting in June-July 2015.

+The pending cases are classified in the following four categories: